somvirs57/whatsapp_chatbot_python/README.md

 			* py -m venv chbot
                		(env - name of your environment)

-	1. Activating virtual environment
+		* Activating virtual environment

 			* .\env\Scripts\activate   --> going to scripts directory in env and activating it
-	2. Deactivating virtual environment
+		* Deactivating virtual environment

 			* .\env\Scripts\deactivate
-	3. installing dependencies like tensorflow, nltk, numpy etc. using "pip install" in the virtual environment
+	2. installing dependencies like tensorflow, nltk, numpy etc. using "pip install" in the virtual environment
-	4. Create an intents.json to hold all intents, user-query and response for our bot to be trained on
+	3. Create an intents.json to hold all intents, user-query and response for our bot to be trained on
-	5. data pre-processing using pandas and tokenizer
+	4. data pre-processing using pandas and tokenizer

 		* getting tags and (tag, user-query) from intents
 		* forming a data frame using of (tag, user-query) to extract training data
 		* removing stop words
 			* (i, you, is, the, etc.)

 		* stemming the words
 			* (playing, plays, played) -> play

 		* using stemmed words and tags combination to make training sets
 		* one-hot encoding tags as we are using softmax activation function
 		* Using tokenizer to get text converted into sequence of equal length, getting max length of sequence and vocab size.
-	6. training the data on stemmed sentences and intents using tensorflow
+	5. training the data on stemmed sentences and intents using tensorflow
-	7. saving model, tokenizer and max_sequence length variable
+	6. saving model, tokenizer and max_sequence length variable

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 PART - 2

-2.Creating the Chatbot
+Creating the Chatbot
 	* We want to take input from user and use trained model to predict the proper response for it.